 If you are a former Seventh-day Adventist and are looking to “grow in the grace and knowledge of our Lord and Savior Jesus Christ” (2 Peter 3:18), let me tell you about CrossHope Chapel.

 I am a former SDA minister and am always happy to talk with those who have left the Adventist church, or are inactive in their SDA church involvement, and but are interested in how others are dealing with their lifestyle adjustments in biblical evangelical churches.

 I would be honored to meet up with you for an opportunity to discuss your questions and thoughts about biblical Christianity, outside the walls of your former Adventist experience.

-Former Adventist Ministry at CrossHope Chapel is not a meeting to argue doctrine, compare proof texts, or get buried in theological opinions, although there are times when we deal with those things in answer to your questions.
-Our purpose is to give opportunity for questions to be asked and pastoral care issues to be discussed without criticism or condemnation, with the intent of encouraging participants to not neglect building a relationship with the Savior, regardless of current or post involvement in the Seventh-day Adventist church.
+We could meet up at CrossHope Chapel or an area coffee shop, not to argue doctrine, compare proof texts, or get buried in theological opinions, although there are times when I don’t mind that in order to answer questions.
+My purpose is to give opportunity for questions to be asked and pastoral care issues to be discussed without criticism or condemnation, with the intent of encouraging participants to not neglect building a relationship with the Savior, regardless of current or post involvement in the Seventh-day Adventist church.

 Here’s My Story…